pascaliske/landing-page/README.md

 # landing-page

-The _pi-slider_ is a very simple image slider built with jQuery.
+The '_landing-page_-plugin' is a very simple image slider built with jQuery.
 See the steps below for the installation.
 There are also several options to customize the slider.
 See also my [Demo](http://dev.pascal-iske.de/demos/landing-page/) of the slider.

 ## Installation